 EU Settlement Scheme

-The UK has now formally left the EU on 31 January 2020, but there is a transitional period until 11 p.m. on 31 December 2021.
-This means that free movement still applies until the end of the transitional period.
-This in turn means that nothing will change until then for the rights of nationals from countries in the EU, plus Norway and Switzerland.
+The UK has now formally left the EU on 31 January 2020, but there is a transitional period until 30 June 2021.
+This means that free movement still applies until the end of transitional period.

-However, if you’re an EU, EEA or Swiss citizen, you and your family must apply for a status under the EU Settlement Scheme in order to continue living in the UK after 30 December 2020.
+If you’re an EU, EEA or Swiss citizen, you and your family must apply for a status under the EU Settlement Scheme in order to continue living in the UK after 30 June 2021.
 If your application is successful, you’ll get either settled or pre-settled status.
 The status you get will depend on the length of time you have been living in the UK and any absences you had.

 You have until 31 June 2021 to apply for this, but you must be physically present in the UK at some point before 31 December 2020.